Dragnet (1987 film): Reception

-The film received favorable reviews from Gene Siskel and Roger Ebert on their program Siskel and Ebert and the Movies.
+The film received favorable reviews from Gene Siskel and Roger Ebert on their program At the Movies.
 Siskel praised Aykroyd's performance in particular, going so far as to say he deserved an Academy Award nomination.
 Ebert extended this praise to the ensemble cast, although he lamented the lack of stylized camera shots from the original television show and criticized the use of contemporary pop music.
 Siskel concluded that "they didn't have enough confidence in the material that they had to try and hook kids in with some disco thing."

 In his written review, Ebert gave the movie three out of four stars, concluding that "it is great for an hour, good for about 25 minutes and then heads doggedly for the Standard 1980s High Tech Hollywood Ending, which means an expensive chase scene and a shootout."
 He also added that he felt the film would have been more effective in black and white.

+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.